willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### How do I choose between "Seated and standing" and "All experiences"?

 If you choose "Seated and standing," either during headset setup or later on, you'll be using your headset without a boundary.
-This means you'll need to stay in one spot when using the headset, so that you can avoid physical obstacles and tripping hazards.
-You can sit down or stand up, but you won't be able to move around (keep in mind that obstacles might be overhead as well as around you).
-Some apps might be designed to work with a boundary, so you might not be able to use them, or you might not have the same experience if you use them without a boundary.
+You can sit down or stand up, but not move around.
+Some apps might be designed to work with a boundary, so you might not be able to use them or you might not have the same experience if you use them without a boundary.
+See "What's a boundary and why should I create one?" below for more information.

 If you choose "All experiences", you'll set up a boundary and you can use apps and experiences that work with a boundary as well as those that don't require one.